 Need advice on a US work visa?
 NNU Immigration can help!

-These are just some of the possible visa options for UK nationals looking to enter the US on business.
+These are just some of the possible work visa options for foreign nationals looking to enter the US for work or on business.

 Given the range of visas and various eligibility requirements, the choice of visa will depend on your situation and the type of activity you intend to carry out.
 It is important to note that even if pre-conditions have been met, you must go above and beyond providing basic evidence in order to gain visa approval as the standards are extremely high in today’s restrictive climate.
 Taking advice from an experienced US immigration attorney will help ensure you make the correct selection.